Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-• Provide any relevant experiences you’ve gained through volunteer work or through internships
+• List any relevant experience you’ve gained from volunteering or interning

-• Remark any achievements or responsibilities you had during these roles.
+• You should highlight any achievements or responsibilities you fulfilled in these roles.

 References: